From the Estate Planning and Probate Group

 What are the trustee’s duties?

-The trustee has two primary duties: (1) to prudently invest and protect the assets of the trust, and (2) to make distributions to the trust beneficiaries according to the terms of the trust agreement.
-The trustee is required to act at all times in the best interest of the trust beneficiaries.
-This duty of loyalty is known as a fiduciary duty, and it places a very high (and legally enforceable) standard of care and expectations upon the trustee.
+The trustee is the person who is responsible for all aspects of the administration of a trust.
+The primary duties of any trustee are twofold: (1) to prudently invest and protect the assets of the trust, and (2) to make distributions to the trust beneficiaries according to the terms of the trust agreement.
+If desirable, more than one individual may be named to serve as co-trustee.
+Some individuals will name a family member or friend as the primary or alternate trustee.
+However, other individuals do not have family members or friends that they feel could (or should) take on this role.
+In such event, it may make sense to name a qualified bank or trust company to undertake this responsibility.
+The trustee is required to act in the best interest of the trust beneficiaries.
+This duty of loyalty is known as fiduciary duty, and it places a very high (and legally enforceable) standard of care and expectations upon the trustee.

 Who should I name as trustee?